stm32duino/FatFs/README.md

 See [elm-chan.org/fsw/ff](http://elm-chan.org/fsw/ff/00index_e.html)

-Modified by ST, see the st_readme.txt.
-Modified to fit Arduino libraries specifications.
+Modified by ST, used source from [stm32_mw_fatfs](https://github.com/STMicroelectronics/stm32_mw_fatfs) and modified to fit Arduino libraries specifications.

-It is used by the STM32SD library.
+It is used by the [STM32SD](https://github.com/stm32duino/STM32SD) library.